 If all organizations made these initiatives a priority, it would create a more inclusive environment that allows women to thrive and succeed in technology.

-Are you looking to make a difference and be the change for women in technology?
+Are you looking to make a difference and be the change for women?
 MARS Returnship, a program by MARS Solutions Group, is always looking for volunteers!
 Our program is an on-ramp for women looking to restart their careers in technology following a gap in employment.
 We provide on-the-job training, mentorship, and a partnership approach to prepare our cohorts to successfully rejoin the workforce.
 Volunteer opportunities include mentoring, Friday Fireside Chats, professional development sessions, and mock interviews.
-To learn more and get involved, visit marsreturnship.com/volunteer.
+To learn more and get involved, visit our volunteer page.